 Submitting to Barnes and Noble Small Press

 A few weeks later you receive an acceptance letter that yes they want to carry your book.
-Then you read that Barnes and Noble uses Lightning Source as their POD and extended distribution.
+Then you read that Barnes and Noble use Lightning Source as their POD and extended distribution.

 Now that requires the use of some expensive software that most of us authors do not have on our laptops.
-First off all PC laptops process both black and white photographs in RGB instead CMYK.
-Thus the reason graphic designers use Apple computers.
+First off, all PC laptops process both black and white photographs in RGB instead of CMYK.
+This is the reason graphic designers use Apple computers.

-And another important thing about self publishing, buy your own ISBN numbers.
-Those freebees that the self publishing sites uses cannot be used anywhere else.
+And another important thing about self-publishing, buy your own ISBN numbers.
+Those freebies that the self-publishing sites use cannot be used anywhere else.
 I bought ten ISBN’s from Bowker for the price of two.